When Surgical Negligence Harms Patients, There Are Options to Move Forward

 Put your trust in the South Carolina law firm that puts people first

-McGowan, Hood & Felder, LLC, our hard-working, no-nonsense South Carolina medical malpractice law firm has extensive experience advocating for people whose surgeons fail to perform according to acceptable standards of care.
+McGowan, Hood, Felder & Phillips, LLC, our hard-working, no-nonsense South Carolina medical malpractice law firm has extensive experience advocating for people whose surgeons fail to perform according to acceptable standards of care.
 We are dedicated, driven, and committed to delivering results.
 Your medical malpractice case matters to us.
 Let us help you obtain the justice and compensation you deserve.

-Contact McGowan, Hood & Felder, LLC today.
+Contact McGowan, Hood, Felder & Phillips, LLC today.
 Call 803-327-7800 and schedule a free case evaluation by one of our experienced South Carolina medical malpractice attorneys, or fill out our contact form from any device.
 We proudly serve clients throughout South Carolina from our offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.